How To Protect Your Business From a Lawsuit

 What Should I Do if My Business Gets Sued?

-Despite all their best efforts, many business owners cannot avoid a lawsuit at some point in their business life.
+Despite best efforts, many business owners can’t avoid a lawsuit at some point in their business’s life.
+If that happens, it’s imperative to call a lawyer for legal advice.

-It’s also important to keep accurate records so that you have evidence to defend your business if your business is sued.
+It’s also important to keep accurate records so you have evidence to defend yourself if your business is sued.

 What do I do next?